-Name Description PoE Supported Shows whether the port supports PoE.
+UI Setting Description Port Shows the number of the PoE port the entry is for.
+PoE Supported Shows whether the port supports PoE.
 Power Output Shows whether PoE power output is on or off for the port.
 Classification Shows the PoE power classification of the port.
-Each PoE power classification has a different maximum power (in watts) by PSE output as follows: 0 : 15.4 watts 1: 4 watts 2: 7 watts 3 : 15.4 watts 4 : 30 watts Current (mA) Shows the amount of current (in mA) being supplied to the port.
-Voltage (V) Shows the voltage (in V) being used for the port.
-Consumption (W) Shows the power consumption (in W) of the device connected to the port.
+Each PoE power classification has a different maximum power (in watts) by PSE output as follows: 0 : 15.4 watts 1: 4 watts 2 : 7 watts 3 : 15.4 watts 4 : 30 watts Current (mA) Shows the amount of current in mA being supplied to the port.
+Voltage (V) Shows the voltage in V being used for the port.
+Consumption (W) Shows the power consumption in W of the device connected to the port.
 Device Type Shows the device type of the device currently connected to the port.
-Not Present : There are no active connections to the port.
+Not Present: There are no active connections to the port.
 802.3at : An IEEE 802.3at PD is connected to the port.
 802.3af : An IEEE 802.3af PD is connected to the port.
 NIC: A NIC is connected to the port.
-Unknown : An unknown PD is connected to the port.
-N/A: The PoE function is disabled.
-Configuration Shows configuration suggestions based on detected conditions.
+Unknown: An unknown PD is connected to the port.
+N/A : PoE is disabled for the port.

+UI Setting Description Configuration Shows configuration suggestions based on detected conditions.
 Suggestion Disable PoE power output : A NIC or unknown PD was detected; you may want to disable PoE power output for the port.
 Select Force Mode : A higher/lower resistance or higher capacitance was detected; you may want to select Force Mode for the port.
-Select high power output : An unknown classification was detected; you may want to select High Power output.
-Raise the external power supply voltage to greater than 46 VDC: When the external supply voltage is detected at less than 46 V, the system suggests raising the voltage.
-Enable PoE function for detection : The system suggests enabling the PoE function.
+Select high power output : An unknown classification was detected; you may want to select High Power output for the port.
+Raise the external power supply voltage to greater than 46 VDC: When the external supply voltage is detected as less than 46 V, the system suggests raising the voltage.
+Enable PoE function for detection: The system suggests enabling PoE.
 Select IEEE 802.3at auto mode : When detecting an IEEE 802.3at PD, the system suggests selecting 802.3at Auto mode.
 Select IEEE 802.3af auto mode : When detecting an IEEE 802.3af PD, the system suggests selecting 802.3af Auto mode.

-Name Description PD Failure Check Shows the results of the last PD failure check, if checking is enabled.
-Refer to Network Configuration > Ports > PoE - PD Failure Check for more information. • Disable : PD failure checking is not enabled for the port.
-Alive: The port is alive, and passed the last PD failure check. • Not Alive : The port is not alive, and failed the last PD failure check.
+PD Failure Check Shows the results of the last PD failure check, if checking is enabled.
+Refer to Network Configuration > Ports > PoE - PD Failure Check for more information.
+Disable: PD failure checking is not enabled for the port.
+Alive: The port is alive, and passed the last PD failure check.
+Not Alive: The port is not alive, and failed the last PD failure check.